 In the past, people only ever thought of Post-Traumatic Stress Disorder (PTSD) as affecting soldiers.
 Even as research and understanding around this disorder gain more attention, there is still a huge cloud of misconception about PTSD.
 There is still a huge stigma around PTSD and the myths surrounding it only further contribute to it.

 While the term is new, people have been dealing with the psychological impact of war and trauma since humans have been fighting.
-Nostalgia, shell shock, war strain, combat fatigue, and other labels have attempted to explain the psychological impact of war and trauma through history.
+Nostalgia, shell shock, war strain, combat fatigue, and other labels have attempted to explain the psychological impact of war and trauma throughout history.
 Even though our understanding of the disorder has evolved, people still cling to the myths that are as outdated as the old terms.

-Symptoms of PTSD usually emerge within the first 3 months after a traumatic event, but in some cases, the PTSD doesn’t occur until months or even years later.
+Symptoms of PTSD usually emerge within the first 3 months after a traumatic event, but in some cases, PTSD doesn’t occur until months or even years later.
 Something may trigger a response in someone at a later point in life that brings back the memories of the traumatic event.

 PTSD has almost exclusively been discussed and associated with military personnel.
 The truth is that, while the military does have the largest percentage of PTSD, anyone can develop it, even children.
-Research states that 70% of all Americans will experience some type of major trauma in their lifetime and out of them 20% will develop PTSD.
+Research states that 70% of all Americans will experience some type of major trauma in their lifetime.
+And, out of them, 20% will develop PTSD.
 Victims of childhood abuse or neglect or victims of sexual or domestic assault are at risk of PTSD.
 Other occupations that encounter trauma daily, such as police officers, firefighters, and EMTs also experience higher rates of PTSD.
 Trauma doesn’t discriminate based on age, gender, or occupation so people need to stop thinking that this disorder is limited to those in the military.

 The media loves the character trope of the “crazed war vet”.
 It’s been done countless times through war films, TV shows, and news stories.
 PTSD is not defined by psychosis or violence; rather symptoms of it are about coping with the memories and implications of a traumatic event.
 Also, “crazy” should never be used when talking about anyone, let alone anyone with a mental illness.
 It’s damaging, stigmatizing, and just plain wrong.